Argentina Global Business Entities Guide Germany Limited Liability Company

 Contributions in kind are possible.

-Shareholder’s contributions into the capital reserves are possible without issuing shares.
+Shareholder’s contributions into the capital reserves are possible without issuing shares by shareholder resoluiton.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions